sunmingtao/poker-hand-analysis/Leaks.md

 1. When villain pot size bet on A high board, they usually have it
 2. Bluff frequency increases on lower board.
-3. Villain checks raise flop, when betting half pot, he is likely to have top pair or set.
+3. Villain checks raise flop, when betting half pot, he is likely to have top pair or better.
 When betting 75% pot, he is likely to have draw.